What is Serotonin?

 There are clear benefits to your mood from exercise.
 Research suggests that exercise increases brain serotonin function.

-Magnesium is also involved in production of serotonin.
+Magnesium is also involved in the production of serotonin.
 Research shows lower magnesium levels in platelets in suicidal patients with depression than in non-suicidal patients with depression.
 Magnesium is present in foods like legumes, nuts, seeds, fish and leafy green vegetables.
+Because there is a very high demand and the food supply is depleted in it, I recommend magnesium supplementation.

 A Healthy Gut